rubengim/qaiotdb-challenge2022-rgc/README.md

-# qaiotdb-challenge2022
+# qaiotdb-challenge2022-code

-This application asks for a string per standard input with the name of the character to search for and returns the character information, location and episodes that correspond to the character.
+This application asks for a string per standard input with the name of the character to search for in https://rickandmortyapi.com/ and returns the character information, location and episodes that correspond to the character.

 ## Setup configuration
 ### Install python